dfed/swift-async-queue/README.md

 Use an `ActorQueue` to send ordered asynchronous tasks to an `actor`’s isolated context from nonisolated or synchronous contexts.
 Tasks sent to an actor queue are guaranteed to begin executing in the order in which they are enqueued.
 However, unlike a `FIFOQueue`, execution order is guaranteed only until the first [suspension point](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html#ID639) within the enqueued task.
 An `ActorQueue` executes tasks within the its adopted actor’s isolated context, resulting in `ActorQueue` task execution having the same properties as `actor` code execution: code between suspension points is executed atomically, and tasks sent to a single `ActorQueue` can await results from the queue without deadlocking.

 An instance of an `ActorQueue` is designed to be utilized by a single `actor` instance: tasks sent to an `ActorQueue` utilize the isolated context of the queue‘s adopted `actor` to serialize tasks.
-As such, there are a few requirements that must be met when dealing with an `ActorQueue`:
+As such, there are a couple requirements that must be met when dealing with an `ActorQueue`:
 1. The lifecycle of any `ActorQueue` should not exceed the lifecycle of its `actor`.
-It is strongly recommended that an `ActorQueue` be a `let` constant on the adopted `actor`.
-Enqueuing a task to an `ActorQueue` isntance after its adopted `actor` has been deallocated will result in a crash.
+It is strongly recommended that an `ActorQueue` be a `private let` constant on the adopted `actor`.
+Enqueuing a task to an `ActorQueue` instance after its adopted `actor` has been deallocated will result in a crash.
 2. An `actor` utilizing an `ActorQueue` should set the adopted execution context of the queue to `self` within the `actor`’s `init`.
 Failing to set an adopted execution context prior to enqueuing work on an `ActorQueue` will result in a crash.

 An `ActorQueue` can easily enqueue tasks that execute on an actor’s isolated context from a nonisolated context in order: